How to recognize and treat a stye

 What are the treatments for a stye?

-Because styes tend result from obstructed or blocked oil glands, treatment is usually aimed at unclogging these glands.
+Because styes tend to result from obstructed or blocked oil glands, treatment is usually aimed at unclogging these glands.
 The mainstay of treatment tends to be performing warm compresses to the eyelids in order to promote drainage of these glands.

 Applying a clean, warm washcloth to the eyelids for 10 minutes at a time, several times per day, can be very effective.